Deleon-Anthony/Deleon-Anthony/README.md

 Computer Information Systems

 <h2>🐍 Python :</h2>
+I am currently learning Python and building projects to demonstrate my understanding of programming concepts and how they can be applied to solve real-world problems.
+This section will showcases my journey, starting with beginner friendly exercises and progressing to more advanced practical applications.
+I hope that this can also work as a learning source for others.

+&nbsp;

+<b> Current Lesson :</b>

+---

+<b> Python Fundamentals :</b>
+&nbsp;This section includes beginner friendly Python projects that focus on building a strong foundation in programming.

 <!--
 **Deleon-Anthony/Deleon-Anthony** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.